10 Best Camping in The Great Smoky Mountains 2026

 This is the place you want to be if you want to hike during your trip.
 It is elevated at 2,200 feet and comes with 800 miles of hiking terrain.
 You can opt for other activities if you are not a big fan of hiking.
 There are regions for fishing, going for picnics, and taking a great view of the Smoky Mountain wildlife.

-The cool rivers that run through the amounts are great for backcountry fishing but wildlife watching is the most popular activity in this site.
-About 1500 bears roam through the national park which makes it a common thing to get a glimpse of on or two.
-There are also over 4,000 different types so plants to see in this region.
+The cool rivers that run through the mountains are great for backcountry fishing but wildlife watching is the most popular activity in this site.
+About 1500 bears roam through the national park which makes it a common thing to get a glimpse of one or two.
+There are also over 4,000 different types of plants to see in this region.

-Amenities in the Smokemont campgrounds include clean drinking water, a dump station, flush toilet restrooms, food lockers, tent pads, fire pit, fire rings, and electricity hookups.
+Amenities in the Smokemont campgrounds include clean drinking water, a dump station, flush toilet restrooms, food lockers, tent pads, fire pit, fire rings, and limited 5-amp electrical hookups for medical equipment at select accessible sites.
+Standard electric, water, and sewer hookups are not available.
 You won’t get bored camping at this site as nearby attractions include the museum of the Cherokee Indian, Qualla Arts & Crafts Mutual, and Oconaluftee Indian Village.

 3. Big Creek Horse Camp